dplecko/llm-epidemia/dataspace/README.md

-This repository holds the data used by the LLM Observatory, an iniative for monitoring, understanding, and mapping probabilistic capabilities of Large Language Models.
+This repository holds the data used by the LLM Epidemiology, an iniative for monitoring, understanding, and mapping probabilistic capabilities of Large Language Models.
-For benchmarks of the LLM Observatory.
+For benchmarks of the LLM Epidemiology.